cyberark/conjur-service-broker/README.md

     service instance must be created in each space where apps retrieve secrets from Conjur.

+    #### Organization and Space Layers

-    For PCF 2.0+, when the service broker is provisioned in a space, it automatically creates a policy branch for the org and space if it doesn't already exist.
-The policy looks similar to
+    For PCF 2.0+, when the service broker is provisioned in a space, it automatically creates policy branches and layers for the org and space.
+[See below](#permit-org-space) for more information on using these org and space layers to permit access to secrets in Conjur.

-    this:
+    The policy the service broker loads to define these layers is similar to:

     ```yaml
     ---